Get stories and expert advice on all things related to college and parenting.

 While students must choose a major in order to receive a bachelor's degree, a minor is usually optional.

-There are several reasons why your student may commit to a college minor, including:
+There are several reasons why your student might want to commit to a college minor, including:

 Here are eight minors which will be important and useful in 2020 and the years to follow.

 Creative writing isn't just for future novelists or poet laureates.
 Writing is a key part of many professional fields, from marketing to law to corporate finance.
 A creative writing minor is a great complement to any major, and an added bonus — your student will be better equipped to ace any upcoming essay assignments!